This post was updated in July 2019.

 6. Stroll around the night market

 It’s hard to resist buying things at the night market of Luang Prabang!
 You can find the usual items such as hippie pants and wallets but there are local products as well, such as beautiful weavings.

 7. Admire the beautiful temples

 There are so many temples in Luang Prabang, all different, all pretty and all sparkling.
 Just stroll around, you’ll find them.
-Or check the Lonely Planet for an extensive list.
+You can also check this awesome map or the Lonely Planet for an extensive list.

 8. Watch the sun set over the mighty Mekong River

 Yes you can watch the sunset from Phu Si Mountain but it’s usually very busy.
 Instead, go for a walk along the Mekong River and enjoy the sunset in silence…

 9. Eat a peanut butter ice cream at Joma